 - Cyber security improvements.

-You want to better protect your site from hackers and show customers that you have their safety in mind, particularly if they’re giving you their sensitive information such as credit card numbers.
+You want to better protect your site from hackers and show customers that you have their safety in mind, particularly if they’re giving you sensitive information such as credit card numbers.
 For example, purchasing an SSL certificate for your site is essential for conducting e-commerce.

 - SEO-friendly features.